juicekid22/juicekid22.github.io/README.md

 # juicekid22.github.io
-This repository is Juicy's site that is in progress.
+This repository is my site's work in progress